danjamf/terraform-provider-jsctfprovider/README.md

 ## Auth

 N.b.
-Any resource or datasource types prefixed with "pag" require Risk API credentials (API ID and secret) from RADAR.
+Any resource or datasource types prefixed with "pag" (Public API Gateway) require Risk API credentials (API ID and secret) from RADAR.
 All other resources use JSC's username:password.

 ## Docs